robisim74/qwik-speak/README.md

   - `config` Speak config
   - `translationFn` Optional functions to use
   - `langs` Optional additional languages to preload data for (multilingual)
+  - `currency` Optional currency if different from the current one
+  - `timeZone` Optional time zone if different from the current one

 `useSpeak(props: SpeakProps) ` can be used for lazy loading translation. `SpeakProps`:
   - `assets` Assets to load